 Specialties: Children, Sports Writing

 After working in educational publishing for a decade, both as a writer and editor, he changed course to his current profession as a high school history teacher.

 Scott holds a Journalism degree from St. Michael’s College and a Political Science degree from Kean University.
 He lives in Summit with his wife and two children.
 Within his family, Scott is known as a weaver of tales, and is at work on a series of fictional children’s books.

 Jeff Campbell is the author of two nonfiction books for young adults, the IPPY-award-winning Daisy to the Rescue (Zest, 2014) and Last of the Giants (Zest, 2016), a 2016 Junior Library Guild selection.
-For twelve years, he was a travel writer for Lonely Planet (covering US destinations like Hawaii, California, Florida, and New Jersey), and he has been a freelance book editor for over twenty-five years.
+For twelve years, he was a travel writer for Lonely Planet (covering US destinations like Hawaii, California, Florida, and New Jersey), and for over twenty-five years he has been a freelance book editor (of nonfiction and YA fiction) and a writing coach, helping authors develop their manuscripts for publication.
 He is also a member of the Society of Children’s Book Writers and Illustrators.